 There's a notice taped on the back that is supposed to stay with the art, basically stating that all copyrights and reproduction rights to the images are reserved by Paramount and the artist, and that you can't reproduce the art in any form without permission.
 This means you can't go making posters and lithographs and the like from the originals without permission or paying a licensing fee to Paramount.
 And don't hotlink to the pics from here to use elsewhere either, that's illegal bandwidth theft.
 Thanks.

 All art is hand painted by Sonia using a variety of techniques, including airbrush.
 Framed with "acrylic glazing" (plastic type), not glass, so they're much safer to ship.
 Shipping estimates will vary by carrier and other factors.
 I don't do Fed-Ex, as I have no business account or status, so UPS will likely be the carrier of choice, or possibly the Post Office.

 Now for the list of paintings.
 Clicking on "View" will open the pictures in a new window/tab, so you don't have to keep hitting "back" and reloading this page.
-There will be some reflections and some glare spots in some pics, mostly near the bottom, can't be helped, but rest assured the matting is all the same color all around, with no waving in it.
 Due to camera quirks, some background "suns" or white spots appear larger/brighter than in person, some frames will have reflection spots, and colors may be off a little, as everyone's monitor settings are different.
 I tweaked things so they looked reasonably close on my monitor.
 "Image area" refers to the dimensions of the art showing inside the mat.